SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/recursive_data_structures_1.md

 ![](./fig/06-lists/linkedlists/linkedlists-figure4.png)

-Simplified representaton:
+Simplified representation:

 ![](./fig/06-lists/linkedlists/linkedlists-figure5.png)

-We can get all the values just using `n1` :)
+We can get all the values using the "first" node, in this case, `n1` :)

 ```java
 System.out.println(n1.data); //30